ParthSareen/parthsareen.github.io/content/posts/building-reliable-ai-agents.md

 ## Anatomy of an agent

 Models like `Kimi-K2`, `Minimax M2.1`, `GLM-4.7`, and `Qwen3-coder` tend to perform well in an agent loop.
-These models have an understanding of how to use tools they are provided and are able to go from a provided goal to conducting actions to reach that goal.
+These models have an understanding of how to use tools they are provided and are able to go from a provided goal to conducting actions to reach that goal

 The simplest way to build an agent with capable models is to throw it into a loop with a goal and a set of tools.
-The following is an agent execution loop:
+The following diagram shows the agent execution loop:

+**Diagram: Agent execution flow - the model continuously generates responses and executes tools until the goal is reached.**

 ```mermaid
 graph TD